Uncle Green: Early years

 After relocating to Atlanta, the band recorded a single, "Holes" b/w "Heaven", in 1986, and two independent records, Get It Together and 15 Dryden, for New Vision Records in 1987 and 1988.
 Creative differences led Giordano to leave Atlanta for New York after the first LP, where he formed the band Humbolts.
 Uncle Green soon met an ascendant Brendan O'Brien, near the beginning of his producing career, with whom they recorded the albums You and What An Experiment His Head Was for DB Records.
 After establishing themselves as a well-known regional college-rock band, they signed a contract with Atlantic Records in 1992 and recorded Book of Bad Thoughts.
 Like all of their efforts, the album was lauded by critics, but establishing commercial viability proved more difficult.
-Subsequent tours supporting The Reivers, Semisonic, The Black Crowes, Matthew Sweet, They Might Be Giants, Robyn Hitchcock and Ben Folds Five helped increased their visibility.
+Subsequent tours playing with The Reivers, Semisonic, The Black Crowes, Napalm Sunday, Matthew Sweet, They Might Be Giants, Robyn Hitchcock and Ben Folds Five helped increased their visibility.